tinko26/ao/docs/api/src/ao_sys/ao_barrier.h.md

 };
 ```

+This type represents a barrier.
 It consists of the following members.

 | `count` | The current number of waiting tasks. |
 | `count_threshold` | The maximum number waiting tasks. |